auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/index.md

 To access the Management API you will need an Access Token, for information on how to get one refer to the [Auth0 Management API token](/api/management/v2/tokens).
 :::

-The Management API offers several offers several options when it comes to user search (search by email, ID, or other fields) and endpoints to update `user_metadata` or batch export users.
+The Management API offers several offers several options when it comes to user search and endpoints to update `user_metadata` or batch export users.

 ### Search for a user using their email address